 The Saanich Peninsula Wastewater Treatment Plant provides secondary wastewater treatment to residents in the Saanich Peninsula.
-At the time of writing the Regional Growth Strategy, a planning process is underway to identify wastewater management strategies for the Core Areaimplementation of the Wastewater Treatment Project is underway.
+At the time of writing the Regional Growth Strategy, implementation of the Wastewater Treatment Project is underway.
 The project will provide tertiary wastewater treatment for residents of the core area municipalities, Colwood and Langford, and the Esquimalt and Songhees Nations.
 Private septic fields treat liquid waste for residents in rural areas.

 Infrastructure services may be impacted not only by an increased demand for the service as the population grows, but also by the form, pattern and location of new development.
 Servicing new development with limited or low density, which adds fewer new users per unit length of water or sewer pipe than the system average, would generally be more expensive than in denser areas.
 The costs of operating and maintaining this infrastructure over its lifecycle require consideration beyond the one-time capital investment.
-Keeping urban settlement compact will help create the densities needed to create efficient infrastructure servicesing infrastructure.
+Keeping urban settlement compact will help create the densities needed to create efficient infrastructure services.
 It is also necessary to acknowledge and plan for the effects of a changing climate on regional infrastructure.